Pastoral Care Ministries

 Our congregation is committed to following Jesus in service and to fulfilling the Great Commandment to love God and neighbor.
 One of the ways we do this is through our Notes of Care Ministry.
 Volunteers write personal notes to parishioners experiencing a major life event.
 This small act of kindness to those in need or who are celebrating a joyful event reminds them that they are loved and cared for by their parish family.
 This past year, more than 200 notes of care were written by 10 volunteers.
 If you know someone who would appreciate a note of care or for more information about this ministry, please contact Marty Rushlow by filling out this contact form.

 This quiet ministry of blessing gives prayer shawls as tangible evidence of our love and prayers to comfort those in trouble, sorrow, need, or sickness.
-Thanks to our wonderful team of nine knitters, this ministry has knitted 120 shawls that were delivered to parishioners in need over the past four years.
+Thanks to our wonderful team of 12 knitters, this ministry has knitted 120 shawls that were delivered to parishioners in need over the past five years.
 If you know of someone who would appreciate a shawl, if you would like to knit a shawl, or for more information, please contact Carol White by filling out this contact form.

 The Christ Church Clergy are trained as pastoral and spiritual counselors and are available for counseling in emergencies and for discussing various life issues.
 Clergy are not licensed psychologists, and individual counseling is limited.
 Clergy can assist with referrals to other community agencies and clinicians.
 To make an appointment with the clergy or for more information, please fill out this contact form.